SWIFTSIM/SWIFT/doc/RTD/source/SubgridModels/EAGLE/index.rst

 active.
 The EAGLE tracers module is located in the directory ``src/tracers/EAGLE/``.

-In the EAGLE model, we trace the maximal tempearature a particle has reached and the time at which this happened.
+In the EAGLE model, we trace the maximal temperature a particle has reached and the time at which this happened.
 When a star is formed (see the section :ref:`EAGLE_star_formation` below), it inherits all the tracer values of its parent gas particle.
 There are no parameters to the model but two values are added to